John Dawkins (South Australian politician)

 John Samuel Letts Dawkins (born 3 July 1954) is a South Australian Politician.
-He was a member of the South Australian Legislative Council, representing the South Australian Division of the Liberal Party of Australia from 1997 until 2020, when he was expelled for accepting the opposition's nomination as President of the Legislative Council.
-He served as an independent MLC, and as president, until March 2022, when he retired.
+He was a member of the South Australian Legislative Council from 1997 until 2022.
+He served as President of the Legislative Council from September 2020 to March 2022.

 He was first elected to an eight-year term in the Legislative Council at the 1997 election.
 He was re-elected for a second eight-year term at the 2006 election, and a third eight-year term at the 2014 election.

-Before his entry into SA politics, Dawkins was an Electorate Officer to former Senator and Howard government Minister; the Hon.
-Nick Minchin, former Foreign Minister and Liberal Party Leader; the Hon.
-Alexander Downer AC and former Speaker of the Australian House of Representatives; the Hon.
-Neil Andrew AO.
-He has been a member and supporter of many and varied community clubs and organisations, including the Returned and Services League of Australia, and sporting and agricultural bodies.

-Dawkins represented the Liberal Party of South Australia until September 2020 after he decided to nominate for the vacant Legislative Council President role.
-This nomination was against his own Liberal-endorsed colleague Jing Lee.
-Although Dawkins won the vote, he was expelled from the Liberal Party for standing against the party's endorsed candidate.
+Dawkins represented the Liberal Party until September 2020, after he nominated for the Legislative Council President vacancy.
+Although Dawkins was ultimately elected President, he was also temporarily suspended from the Liberal Party for standing against the party's endorsed candidate.
+Upon his retirement, he resumed his Liberal Party membership.